-^{• 2.12} Return to me with your whole heart: an invitation to penance.
+• 2.12 Return to me with your whole heart: an invitation to penance.
 In times of hardship, public fasts were proclaimed in Israel.
 People would wear mourning clothes, or they would replace their clothes with sackcloth, or they would not comb their hair and cover their faces with ashes.
-In the Gospel, Jesus will not say ets and locusts - the powerful army I sent against you.
-26You will eat and be satisfied, and you will praise the name of Yahweh, your God, who has done wonders for you.
-27 And then you will know that I am in ^{Is} the midst of Israel, I, Yahweh your God, no other!
-Never again will my people be shamed.
+In the Gospel, Jesus will not say that you be scorned by the nations.